JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cerebras.md

 # Cerebras
 Official website: https://cerebras.ai/

-Cerebras is a cutting-edge computing platform designed for large-scale artificial intelligence model training and inference.
-It provides a comprehensive guide for all things Cerebras, including detailed information on core concepts, workflows, features, and the Cerebras PyTorch API.
+Cerebras is a cutting-edge computing platform for large-scale artificial intelligence model training and inference.
+This guide provides a comprehensive overview of Cerebras, including detailed information on core concepts, workflows, features, and the Cerebras PyTorch API.

 ## Key Features
 - Cerebras Model Zoo with pre-configured Large Language Models (LLM)